 Can anyone attend the meetings?
 Watch the recordings?
 How do they hear of them?

 Yes, anyone can attend the meetings and watch the recordings.
 Membership in the meetup (which is free, at coldfusionmeetup.com) is just to allow for automatic emailing of announcements.
 There's an option to RSVP there.
 That's not mandatory, but it gives a bit of a heads up of how popular a topic will be.

 Even without signing up, you can also follow the RSS feed offered on the Calendar entry there, or you can follow us on Twitter (@cfmeetup).
-Finally, I also blog an announcement of the upcoming meeting each week, so you can follow my feed here.

 What topics are welcomed at the Meetup?